Gathering Diagnostics from Software Event Broker Containers

 This example creates a sidecar container which runs the gather-diagnostic-host utility on the running container named solace and places the output in a compressed tar file in the Users/username/storage/diags directory.

-You can use the Solace CLI gather-diagnostics command to gather diagnostics for a software event broker container if you do not have access to the container host, that is, if you only have Solace CLI access to the software event broker container.
+In the Solace CLI, you can use the gather-diagnostics command to gather diagnostics for a software event broker container if you don't have access to the container host; that is, if you only have Solace CLI access to the container for the software event broker.